Randy821216/jpg2png/README.md

 # jpg2png

-transfer the jpg files to png files
+transfer the jpg files into png files